 - Make a reservation before you visit

 Enchanted Rock is 425 feet above its surrounding area.
 This is comparable to walking up 40 floors.
 However, stairs are easier to climb than a rock formation, especially if water is present.
 Bring appropriate hiking shoes so that you do not slip or fall.
 Kids are definitely capable of walking up Enchanted Rock, but I have seen them slip.
 Hiking shoes or boots can help prevent slips, falls and injuries.

 Pack your own water because shade is scarce, and it gets very hot in Texas.
 Do NOT get heat stroke.
 Definitely make a reservation if you plan to visit on a holiday, or weekend.
 Enchanted Rock has a tendency to reach maximum capacity in the morning, and you will be turned away at the entrance if that happens (unless you have a reservation).
 The nearest town (Fredericksburg) is 18 miles away.

-The Dog Friendly Trails at Enchanted Rock
+There Are Dog Friendly Trails at Enchanted Rock

 Some people claim dogs are not allowed at Enchanted Rock, but that is not an accurate statement.
 I brought Abbey (my dog) with me to Enchanted Rock because the Loop Trail is dog friendly, as well as picnic and camping areas.
 Unfortunately, dogs are no longer allowed on the rock formations.
 Texas State Parks and Wildlife is trying to ensure our pets stay alive by restricting their trail use.

 The Loop Trail is nearly as good as the rock in my opinion.
 You will find seven other peaks around the park as you hike the Loop Trail.
 Consider hiking four miles around the rock formations, and don’t forget your dog.
 How long does it take to hike the loop?
 It took us two hours to hike the dog friendly Loop Trail at Enchanted Rock.